Umuzi-org/tech-department/content/projects/kotlin/project-8/filtering-details-with-internet-data/_index.md

 #### Step 1: Update MarsProperty to include the type

 The MarsProperty class defines the data structure for each property provided by the web service.
-In a previous codelab, you used the Moshi library to parse the raw JSON response from the Mars web service into individual MarsProperty data objects.
+In a previous project, you used the Moshi library to parse the raw JSON response from the Mars web service into individual MarsProperty data objects.

 In this step, you add some logic to the MarsProperty class to indicate whether a property is for rent or not (that is, whether the type is the string "rent" or "buy").
 You'll use this logic in more than one place, so it's better to have it here in the data class than to replicate it.